tobimensch/preloadify/README.md

 This allows for porting binaries from a full-fledged GNU/Linux to a bare-bones embedded Linux system, that has for example BusyBox, or some uncommon libc, or no ld.so at all.

+The --pack command line option allows you to pack other binaries into the same final fat binary, the kicker here is that for those additional binaries preloadify also searches for needed dynamic libraries and packs them into the fat binary, too.
+This means that the executable you wanted to convert into a fat executable can also call those other packed executables at runtime and they are also garantueed not to be missing any dynamic library dependencies.

 Dependencies:
 - docopt (pip3 install docopt)
 - patchelf